uclaacm/tla-dev-intern-training-w21/week-3d-git/README.md

 ### Pull requests

+You've probably made a pull request or two by now, and understand their omnipresence in open source software (OSS).

-The big idea with open source software is that we want to be able to collaboratively add and remove changes to code.
-We can do this easily with the notion of pull requests.
+The big idea with OSS is that we want to be able to easily add and remove changes to code collaboratively.
+This is simplified with the notion of pull requests.
 Back in the day (and still in some large projects!), one would submit changes to a project in the form of an email with a `.patch` file.
-In more modern projects, a pull request is used.

 You *request* to have your changes in your remote repository *pulled* into the base repository.

-...

 ### Tags, Releases

-...
+In Open Source Software, we may want to correlate our Git tags to actual, tangible "releases" on GitHub.
+We can do this by navigating to our

 ## Bonus: Enforcing Linting, Code Style, etc. with Git Hooks